javascript-tutorial/en.javascript.info/5-animation/3-js-animation/article.md

 }
 ```

-Function `animate` accepts 3 parameters that essentially describe the animation:
+Function `animate` accepts 3 parameters that essentially describes the animation:

 `duration`
 : Total time of animation.
 Like, `1000`.

 `timing(timeFraction)`
-: Timing function, like CSS-property `transition-timing-function` that takes gets the fraction of time that passed (`0` at start, `1` at the end) and returns the animation completion (like `y` on the Bezier curve).
+: Timing function, like CSS-property `transition-timing-function` that gets the fraction of time that passed (`0` at start, `1` at the end) and returns the animation completion (like `y` on the Bezier curve).

     For instance, a linear function means that the animation goes on uniformly with the same speed: